deepakanandece/deepakanandece.github.io/_pages/about.md

 I blog now and then compiling my personal experiences.
 Feel free to read a bit more about me!

 ## Updates
+* <b>Sep 2019:</b> Gave a hands-on tutorial on machine learning and dimension reduction for the course ["IoT Fundamentals and Case Studies"](https://portal.iitb.ac.in/ceqipapp/courseDetails.jsp?c_id=2623) under [CEP IIT Bombay (http://www.cep.iitb.ac.in/)

+* <b>Sep 2019:</b> A paper "A Bayesian framework to quantify survival uncertainty" got accepted for ESMO MAP 2019

 * <b>Aug 2019:</b> A paper "Pixel-wise Segmentation of Right Ventricle of Heart" got accepted for IEEE TENCON 2019

 * <b>Aug 2019:</b> Gave a talk titled ["Making Machines Learn: An Introduction to Deep Learning"](https://www.ee.iitb.ac.in/~eestudentrg/sessions.php?phase=8) for [Student Reading Group, EE, IIT Bombay](https://www.ee.iitb.ac.in/~eestudentrg/index.php)